mahpat16/rtd-api-doc/docs/source/timeseries.rst

 .. image:: timeseriesfinish.png

-Once you click Finish the retraining job is kicked off.
+Once you click **Submit** the retraining job is kicked off.
 It typically takes 10-40 minutes to retrain a model depending on the size of your training datasaet and the number of algorithms/models that you are training.

 Retraining jobs
 +++++++++++++++